-The Church of England’s ministry is rooted in the local communities that each church serves.
+The Church of England’s ministry is rooted in the local communities that each Church serves.
 These areas are called parishes.

 We welcome all from this parish for baptism, including those who regularly attend worship here but live in another parish in the wider area.
-Those outside the parish and without a direct current link with the church should approach their local church for baptism there.
+Those outside the parish and without a direct current link with the Church should approach their local Church for baptism there.

-Because baptism indicates a desire to bring children up in the Christian faith, it is important that there is a connection with the church community where that faith is formed and nurtured.
-This is because baptism is not supposed to be an isolated event, but part of a journey of faith in which worshipping in the church will be an important ingredient now and in the future.
+Because baptism indicates a desire to bring children up in the Christian faith, it is important that there is a connection with the Church community where that faith is formed and nurtured.
+This is because baptism is not supposed to be an isolated event, but part of a journey of faith in which worshipping in the Church will be an important ingredient now and in the future.

-If you would like your child to be baptised then the arrangements are made on Sunday mornings after the 10.00am service.
+If you would like your child to be baptised then the arrangements are made on Sunday mornings after the 10am service.
 Do come to the service (there is a Tots Corner for toddlers) and then join us for tea or coffee when you can then arrange the date for the service and also be invited to a Messy Church during which (separately from the Messy Church activities) the baptism preparation will take.
 This is important as it is a time to explore what Christians understand about baptism and talk through the service.